dask/distributed/docs/source/efficiency.rst

 cluster you may want to use the options to the ``dask-worker`` executable as follows::

-   $ dask-worker ip:port --nprocs 8 --nthreads 1
+   $ dask-worker ip:port --num-workers 8 --nthreads 1

 Note that if you're primarily using NumPy, Pandas, SciPy, Scikit Learn, Numba, or other C/Fortran/LLVM/Cython-accelerated libraries then this is not an issue